Rapport: what it is and how to use it in everyday life

 Keep calm under pressure:

-In stressful situations, stay calm and composed.
-This inspires confidence and shows that you can handle challenges effectively.
+In stressful situations, remain calm and composed.
+This inspires confidence and, most importantly, shows that you can handle challenges effectively.

 Resolve conflicts constructively: